imagej/imagej.github.io/_pages/plugins/3d-viewer/user-faqs.md

 ### How to center a 3D object in the view

 In case you have several 3D objects in the 3D window, it is desirable to center the view on one specific object.
-This is possible by selecting an object (by clicking on it) and click on -&gt;View -&gt; Center selected.
+This is possible by selecting an object (by clicking on it) and click on {% include bc path="View | Center selected" %}.
 [Top](#top)

 ### How to hide the coordinate system